From Abandoned Home to Community Anchor

 Ada’s Technical Books and Café

 Ada Lovelace was a 19th Century writer, mathematician, pioneer, and the initial inspiration for Ada’s Technical Books and Café.
 The impetus for the project was to create the “book retailer of the future.”
 Achieving this vision required adaptive reuse, an addition, and a pioneering approach to the neighborhood bookstore.
-The challenge was to convert a dilapidated single-story Craftsman home into a refurbished, small-scale mixed-use project.
-Our clients were dedicated to creating a balance of the historic and modern, and support sustainable and forward thinking, so we imagined a building like an aged book cover with crisp clean pages on the inside.

 This project was built by Model Remodel.